 While each walk has been unique in its own way, they all involved days or weeks on dirt tracks, paved roads and rocky trails.

 Before the first walk from Granada to Cordoba, I spent a few hours in a local outdoor store and settled on a pair of Merrell Vertis Ventilator hiking shoes.
 Well over six hundred miles of walking later, I'd worn them out -- and promptly bought another pair.

-Having now nearly destroyed the second pair as well, I've certainly spent plenty of time with this particular model of shoe.
+Having now destroyed the second pair as well, I've certainly spent plenty of time with this particular model of shoe.
 Here's my experience in detail.

-The water resistance is nice, but it's only really useful to stop your feet from getting damp in rain, shallow creeks or similar.
+The water resistance is nice, but it's only really useful to stop your feet from getting damp in light rain, shallow creeks or similar.
 Given the shoes don't reach much beyond ankle height, water can still come in over the top reasonably easily.

 The sole is hard and grippy, although not especially thick.
 The rubber toe guards are definitely a useful touch, and there 's sufficient padding around the back, sides and tongue of the shoe to absorb most bumps and knocks.

 My particular shoes were a suitably nondescript light brown color, ideal for walking through dirt and mud all day.